-If you enjoy arts and crafts, you will certainly know all about stencils.
+If you enjoy arts and crafts, you will certainly have heard about or know all about stencils.
 They’re simple to use, practical, and add a whole new dimension of precision and fun to anything that you’re creating.
 Whether you’re looking to use them for home decor, a craft session with kids, or just to add some precision to whatever you’re creating, stencils have a way of making themselves helpful.

 What Kind of Stencils are there?

 Stencils have any possible use you could imagine.
 They are popularly used for painting arts and crafts.
 Otherwise, there are official wall stencils for intricate detailing and decorative aspects.
 You can find stencils in just about every category from animal stencils to flower stencils to architectural aspects.